ouspg/trytls/stubs/README.md

 The last string the stub should print is the verdict (UNSUPPORTED, ACCEPT etc.).
 If you want the stub to print additional context such as the reason to accept/reject connection or an error message, the stub should print them before the verdict.

-The data outputted by the stub should follow the following set of instructions or a similar one.
+The data printed should follow the following set of instructions or a similar one.

 <pre>
 1.0 print (optional context)
 2.0 if [the stub couldn't implement the requested behaviour (e.g. setting CA certificate bundle)] then
+      2.1 if [ the number of arguments is 2 (host + port) or 3 (host + port + ca-bundle) ] then
          print "UNSUPPORTED"
          return zero
+      2.2 else goto "fatal error"
 3.0 else if [the stub could connect to the service] then
       print "ACCEPT"
       return zero